carammel/python-sample-vscode-flask-tutorial/README.md

 1. In VS Code Terminal, run `python -m venv env` to create a virtual environment as described in the tutorial.
 2. Press Ctrl + Shift + P and run command `Python: Select Interpreter`.
 3. Activate the virtual environment by running `source env/bin/activate` (Linux/MacOS) or `env/scripts/activate` (Windows).
-4. In terminal, run `pip install django`.
+4. In terminal, run `pip install flask`.
 5. From Run and Debug section, select `Python: Flask` task and hit F5.

 ## Contributing